aclao89/NFL_Stats/README.md

 This issue of getting incomplete or insufficient data brought me to explore web scraping to create a dataset.
 I have worked on an [basketball analytics project](https://github.com/aclao89/NBA_All_Stars).
 The project was an analysis of NBA All-Star selections from 2000 to 2016 to examine the commonalities and differences over time.
 As I loaded and cleaned the dataset pulled from Kaggle, I realized the dataset did not have all the stats pertinent to my analysis.
 To avoid the same issue, I went directly to a reputable resource and did further research to find ways to pull data directly from a website.

 For this project, I went to [Pro Football Reference](https://www.pro-football-reference.com/); this site is an encyclopedia for all NFL stats.
 My research resulted in discovering a great Python library called [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+It used for web scraping purposes to pull the data out of HTML and XML files.
+It creates a parse tree from page source code that can be used to extract data in a hierarchical and more readable manner.

+The purpose of this project was to pull quarterback stats from the 2020-2021 NFL season from [Pro Football Reference](https://www.pro-football-reference.com/) and utilized radar charts to assess efficiency.

+A [radar chart](https://www.data-to-viz.com/caveat/spider.html) is a two-dimensional chart type designed to plot one or more series of values over multiple quantitative variables.
+Each variable has its own axis, all axes are joined in the center of the figure.

+Questions asked:

+1. What stats should we take into consideration to determine quarterback efficiency?
+2. Four NFL teams drafted quarterbacks from the 2020 NFL Draft Class: did teams take the correct steps in replacing their current respective quarterback? i.e. quarterbacks don't get replaced often since they are the main focus of a team's offense; switching quarterbacks too often can lead to inconsistent play schemes and ruin team chemistry.
+3. Aaron Rodgers was the 2020 NFL Most Valuable Player (MVP).
+How did his stats match up to other quarterback candidates in the MVP race?
+4. Does a high quarterback efficiency equate to higher chance of winning league MVP?